FMMT666/launchpad.py/README.md

 > The Pro Mk3 needs the latest Firmware to operate flawlessly.
 FW is only available
 > via a Novation account- and product registration.
 >
 > Alternatively, visit [mat1jaczyyy's Firmware Utility][28] on a Chromium-based browser to update the firmware of Pro Mk3.
+> USE THIS AT YOUR OWN RISK!

 Please notice that the class "LaunchpadMk3()" was renamed to "LaunchpadMiniMk3()" in 5/2020.
 This was necessary to avoid confusion with the device search string and the new "Pro-Mk3" Launchpad.